Hisense U8N TV Review

 Filmmaker

-Unfortunately, the TV has sub-par HDR color accuracy before calibration.
-Blues are significantly overrepresented in most shades of gray, which makes its color temperature drastically too cool.
-The TV's color accuracy is mediocre overall; all colors are off target, and warmer tones are undersaturated.
+Unfortunately, the TV has subpar HDR color accuracy before calibration.
+Blues are significantly overrepresented in most shades of gray, making the TV's color temperature drastically too cool.
+Overall, the TV's color accuracy is mediocre; all colors are off target, and warmer tones are undersaturated.

 7.3